 - It's your library card (NEW!
 Set this up at the Egan Library)

-- It's your key access to buildings and rooms
+- It's your key access to campus buildings

-- It's your access to the Recreation Center Facility (if you have paid the related fees)
+- It's your access to the UAS Juneau Recreation Center

-Once you've completed the application, take it to Student Accounts to get your Whale Card.
+- Take the completed form to Student Accounts to receive your Whale Card

 - Non-residents may take up to 4 credits per semester at the resident rate; however, additional credits will cause all credits, including the first four, to be re-assessed at the non-resident rate.